All Episodes

 You know, we need COVID booster shots.

-We may need that uh down the line.
+We may need that down the line.

 I'm like, when does this end?

-I I I happen to believe in something called medical privacy.
+I happen to believe in something called medical privacy.

-What I've been advocating people to do, I I am not a doctor, and even if I was, I'm not your doctor.
+What I've been advocating people to do, I am not a doctor.

-And if I'm not your doctor, I I ought not be telling you whether you should or should not be getting a vaccine or what is in your best medical interest.
+And if I'm not your doctor, I ought not be telling you whether you should or should not be getting a vaccine or what is in your best medical interest.

-And now we have starting with the Henry Ford study, now seven separate studies that prove that yeah, it actually is pretty helpful.
+And now we have, starting with the Henry Ford study, now seven separate studies that prove that, yeah, it actually is pretty helpful.

 Ivermectin is another treatment that many doctors we've had on this program recommend.